 Tall Structures Permits are administered by the Lee County Port Authority (LCPA) as Tier 1 or Tier 2.
 LCPA will determine what type of permit will be required based on your project parameters.
 Definitions of each permit tier can be found below:

 Tier I: The proposed structure does not exceed federal notification criteria contained in FAR Part 77.
-LCPA will review the application using the criteria in Florida Administrative Code AC-13-7 Section B(3) before issuing approval or denial of the Tier 1 Tall Structures Permit.
+LCPA will review the application using the criteria in Lee County Administrative Code AC-13-7 Section B(3) before issuing approval or denial of the Tier 1 Tall Structures Permit.

 Tier II: The proposed structure exceeds federal notification criteria contained in FAR Part 77, or otherwise violates any provisions of the Airport Compatibility District or any applicable federal or state rules or regulations.
 The applicant must file a Notice of Proposed Construction or Alteration with the Federal Aviation Administration (FAA) through the submittal of FAA Form 7460-1 per the requirements outlined in FAR Part 77.
 LCPA will suspend the Tall Structures Permit review process until FAA findings of aeronautical effect are received and reviewed by LCPA.